Ayize Jama-Everett

 Ayize Jama-Everett is an American science fiction and speculative fiction writer.
 He is the author of the trilogy The Liminal People (self-published, 2009; Small Beer Press, 2012), The Liminal War (Small Beer Press, 2015) and The Entropy of Bones (Small Beer Press, 2015).
+Since 2015, he has served as a board member of the Tupac Amaru Shakur Foundation (Tupac Shakur being his late stepbrother).

 In his review of The Entropy of Bones, the writer Charles Yu describes Jama-Everett's work as "resist[ing] easy categorization.
 [The protagonist's] mixed racial background offers a potentially nuanced look from a perspective that seems underserved."
-He goes on to say: "If the book veers among different approaches — now a philosophical kung fu master story, now a seduction into a rarefied subculture, now an esoteric universe made from liner notes and the journal entries of a brilliantly imaginative teenager — there’s nevertheless a vitality to the voice and a weirdness that, while not always controlled or intentional, is highly appealing for just that reason."
+He goes on to say: "If the book veers among different approaches — now a philosophical kung fu master story, now a seduction into a rarefied subculture, now an esoteric universe made from liner notes and the journal entries of a brilliantly imaginative teenager — there's nevertheless a vitality to the voice and a weirdness that, while not always controlled or intentional, is highly appealing for just that reason."
 Jama-Everett himself sees his writing as a way to heal people who have long been ignored in mainstream popular culture.
-He asserts: “There’s a big wound in not being seen, in having your reality not being represented in any way.”
+He asserts: “There's a big wound in not being seen, in having your reality not being represented in any way.”

 In 2021, Jama-Everett, collaborating with writer/illustrator John Jennings, published Box of Bones, an ethno-gothic horror comic.
 "A genre narrative rooted in collective trauma, with rotating artists. [...]
 This spirited project is part of the trend of ethno-gothic fiction in the comics market, and offers a landscape ripe to contemplate such spooky and strange fruit."